 Point of Rocks Stage StationRock Springs

 In 1862, the Overland Stage line built Point of Rocks Stage Station (also known as "Rock Point" or the "Almond Stage Station").
 Today, this structure built from native sandstone is one of the only stage stations remaining intact on the Overland Trail.
 While the stables are now in ruins, the station building has been restored and stands as a testament to the enduring nature of Point of Rocks.
 Over the years, the station has withstood at least one attack and attempted burning by Plains Indian groups and the reported robbery and murder of stagecoach passengers by Jack Slade, the notorious outlaw and once stage line superintendent.
 With the coming of the transcontinental railroad in 1868, Point of Rocks remained an important station for a stage line running between the railroad and the Sweetwater gold mines to the north.
 Stop by this once lively station on your way through southwest Wyoming and imagine life on the Overland Stage line during the 1860s.
+The Point of Rocks Stage Station Historic Site is a small, unmanned site.
+The site includes a few original buildings with interpretive signs.

 White Mountain Petroglyphs SiteRock Springs